 Masks are no longer required on public and passenger transport, including school buses and vehicles.
-Masks are an important measure to reduce transmission and are encouraged in crowded indoor settings where you are not able to physically distance.
-Staff and students can wear a mask if they choose to.
+Staff and students can wear a mask at school if they choose to.

 - Positive cases and close contacts

 - School camps and tours